digigaia/kudu/README.md

 - investigate whether color_eyre::Result is the right result type for the library.
 Maybe we should use std::Result and reserve the usage of color_eyre::Result for the unittests?

+- check which types should implement the `Copy` trait (Name, Symbol, etc...)

 #### Investigate Serde

 - check whether ABIEncoder would be better written as a Serde serializer

 - rename ABISerializable to ABISerialize to be consistent with `serde`.
-Check other nomenclature as well.
+Check other nomenclature as well. are we sure about this?
+  Also: make sure we have a trait for this and implement it on all types? for now Name implements decode/encode as normal methods, not as trait methods

 ### CORRECTNESS / TESTING